slimphp/Slim-Website/docs/deployment/deployment.md

   'displayErrorDetails' => false, // set to false in production
 {% endhighlight %}

-You should also ensure that your PHP installation is configure to not display errors too with the `php.ini` setting:
+You should also ensure that your PHP installation is configured to not display errors with the `php.ini` setting:

 {% highlight ini %}
 display_errors = 0